LeanMeanFightingMachine/mark-it/README.md

 # mark-it

-**mark-it** is a simple tool to match patterns in your files and replace they with the content of another markdown file instead.
+**mark-it** is a simple tool to match patterns in your files and replace them with the content of another markdown file instead.

 This tool was created specially for our personal need of editing/adding HTML content on JSON files, where the content of your object can't have multi-line strings.